wireapp/wire-server/docs/src/understand/api-client-perspective/swagger.md

 out which versions are supported by your backend, query `https://<nginz-host>/<version>/api-version`.

+If you want to get the raw json for the swagger (ie., for compiling it into client code in typescript, kotlin, swift, ...), replace `swagger-ui` with `swagger.json` in the above URL pattern.

 The [API versioning](../../developer/developer/api-versioning.md) article discusses the versioning topic in detail.